 Eligible Massachusetts educators may take this course at no cost, and will receive a stipend upon completing the course.
 Visit doe.mass.edu/instruction/ela/OAPL to learn more.

-Eligibility: Educators are permitted to enroll in only one OAPL course.
-This course is open ONLY to educators who meet the requirements below and have not already taken any OAPL courses, or a previous session of the HILL’s Science of Reading Professional Learning Series.
+Eligibility: This course is open ONLY to educators who meet the requirements below and have not already taken a previous session of the HILL’s Science of Reading Professional Learning Series.

 - currently employed Massachusetts public school educators whose work relates to literacy in grades preschool through three, including general education teachers, special education teachers, ESL or language support teachers, principals, paraprofessionals, literacy coaches, and other school or district administrators whose work relates to literacy in grades preschool through three.

-Completion Requirement: Satisfactory completion is defined as attendance at no less than 20 out of 25 hours of scheduled, synchronous course time, and completion of all course assignments by June 24, 2022.
+Completion Requirement: Satisfactory completion is defined as attendance at no less than 20 out of 25 hours of scheduled, synchronous course time, and completion of all course assignments by June 2, 2023.
+We strongly recommend reviewing the course dates below before registering.
 In addition, all participants MUST complete DESE’s Pre- and Post-Knowledge Assessment at the beginning and end of the course.

-Stipend: A stipend of $1,200 will be paid to participants upon completion.
+Stipend: A stipend of $450 will be paid to participants upon completion.
+Please note that they will be distributed in late Summer 2023.
 No stipends will be paid for incomplete courses.
-Also, all participants must complete and return a W-9 to the HILL (firstname.lastname@example.org) BEFORE the course begins.
+Also, all participants must complete and return a W-9 to the HILL (email@example.com) BEFORE the course begins.

 Our virtual Introductory Science of Reading Professional Learning Series teaches critical components of literacy instruction for Grades K-2, integrating current research into each module and translating it into classroom application.